noplur/Stunning-Readme-Maker/README.md

 #### If you have additional questions, please email Aaron Rosenblatt at: <aaronrosenblattphoto@gmail.com>
 #### More work by Aaron Rosenblatt can be viewed at the [noplur GitHub repository](https://github.com/noplur)
 ## ***License***
-    This application includes the following license(s): GPL_3.0
+    This application includes the following license: Aladdin